-Katowice cannot be described as a booming tourist destination by any stretch of the imagination.
-However the city, and indeed the entire Silesian Metropolis continues to steadily add interesting museums and attractions to a growing list of eclectic and just downright odd sites that make this city absolutely unique.
-Nope you won't find a castle, or palaces, nor any hip bohemian districts either.
-Uh, no, no ancient ruins.
+Katowice, despite its architectural and cultural renaissance, cannot be described as a top tourist destination like its neighbours Kraków and Wrocław.
+However, the city, and indeed the entire Silesian Metropolis continues to add interesting museums and attractions to a growing list of eclectic and downright odd sites that make this city absolutely unique.
+Nope, you won't find a castle, or palaces, uh, no, no ancient ruins.
 No Old Town per say.
-But what you will find is a boatload of Industrial Tourism that will literally take you underground and through the abandoned factory floors that were once the booming heart of Poland's Industrial Revolution.
-As you will undoubtedly notice (careful where you step!)
-Katowice is also in the throes of a massive renovation and revitalization project that will result in a literal face-lift and a heart transplant of the city centre.
-Though the end is finally beginning to come into view and a new Katowice is on the horizon, construction is constant and rubble is rampant.So as you explore the city just remind yourself of the old adage 'Beauty is in the eye of the beholder'.
+But what you will find is a boatload of Industrial Tourism that will literally take you underground, and a host of cultural events in the UNESCO city of music.
+After years of languishing, Katowice has undergone a massive renovation and revitalization project that resulted in a literal face-lift and a heart transplant of the city centre.
+Though there is building work still going on here and there, we finally see the dawn of a new and improving Katowice.

-No, Katowice won't be winning any European beauty pageants just yet (our guess is 2018), and unlike other urban casualties (hello to our friends in Warsaw), the city can't claim to have been beaten by the Ugly Stick during World War II.
+Unlike other urban casualties (hello to our friends in Warsaw), the city can't claim to have been beaten by the Ugly Stick during World War II.
 No, Katowice was born with that heirloom in its hand and the Nazis probably snatched it from here as they rumbled east to the capital.
-And while the Soviets returned with it after the war, destroying many of the buildings on the Rynek in the 1950s to make room for their modern monuments to concrete, for example, it was predestined that Katowice would never be belle of the ball.
+And while the Soviets returned with it after the war, destroying many of the buildings on the Rynek in the 1950s to make room for their modern monuments to concrete, it was predestined that Katowice would never be belle of the ball.
 A blue collar city to this day, Katowice and its neighbours in Upper Silesia were born into the working class, growing up during the industrial revolution and put to work in sooty mine shafts, factories and railway yards.
 The area's history is inextricably entwined with the manufacture of coal and steel and the stacks, shafts, slag heaps and massive waves of migrants that followed the discovery of the region's mineral resources.
 As such, any mention of tourism in the district is usually preceded by the word, 'industrial.'
-Indeed the derelict factories and foundries, blackened chimneys and abandoned maintenance yards of Silesia's industrial boom represent the hulking bulk of Silesia's tourist offerings, and the region is ripe for renegade tourists eager to explore evidence of a bygone era.
-Those interested in industrial tourism are advised to get their creased hands on a copy of Silesia's Industrial Monuments Route - which can be picked up free of charge in any Silesian tourist information office - and while we've covered many of the entailed sites in this very guide, the region has plenty more to offer than we have space to include here.
+Indeed the derelict factories and foundries, blackened chimneys and abandoned maintenance yards of Silesia's industrial boom represent the bulk of Silesia's tourist offerings, and the region is ripe for renegade tourists eager to explore evidence of a bygone era.
+We cover dozens of these sites in our guide, but those with a special interest in industrial tourism should also get their hands on a copy of Silesia's Industrial Monuments Route - a brochure map which can be picked up free of charge in any Silesian tourist information office.